Computer history - 1976

 Computer company events in 1976

-The original Apple computer company logo of Sir Isaac Newton sitting under an apple tree is replaced by the well-known rainbow colored apple with a bite out of it.
+The original Apple computer company logo of Sir Isaac Newton sitting under an apple tree was replaced in 1976 by the well-known rainbow colored apple with a bite out of it.

-Microsoft officially dropped the hyphen in Micro-soft and trademarks the Microsoft name on November 26, 1976.
+Microsoft officially dropped the hyphen in Micro-soft and trademarked the Microsoft name on November 26, 1976.

 The 1976 movie Futureworld was released and became the first feature film to use 3D computer generated images.